Social Media Defined

 “You are an important goodwill ambassador of the college.
 As a member of the campus community, you will come in contact with students, faculty, other employees, parents, alumni and visitors.
 The university is judged by what you say and how you act.”

 For more information, relevant to staff and administrative obligations, please review the Computer Resources Use Policy of the Staff and Administrative Handbook.

 Existing Account Information

-Any existing social media account that posts on behalf of Daemen College must share account information and provide administrative rights to the Department of Marketing and Communications through the marketing and digital media specialist position.
+Any existing social media account that posts on behalf of Daemen University must share account information and provide administrative rights to the Department of Marketing and Communications through the marketing and digital media specialist position.
 This includes the name of the account administrator(s), email address, phone number, and account affiliation.

 This information will be kept confidential.
 Ancillary account information will only be used in times of emergency, crisis communication efforts, or if the main account administrator leaves their position.

 The Daemen University brand identity must remain consistent throughout all communications channels, including social media.
 Do not alter, adjust, or transform official Daemen University logos and branding.
 Please review the current Daemen University Graphic Guidelines for more information.
 Specific requests or inquiries for artwork, logos, or other creative assets can be made by contacting the director of publications within Institutional Advancement.

 Do not share personal information through Daemen University’s social media accounts.
 This includes (but is not limited to) names, addresses, dates of birth, passwords, social security numbers, and health information.
 Follow all local, state, and federal regulations such as FERPA and HIPPA.
 Do not violate Daemen University’s Confidentiality Agreement.